Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-Finite-horizon DTRs problems are designed to identify optimal treatment policies $\mathbf{d}^* = \{d_t^*\}_{t = 0,\dots,T}$ over a fixed period of time $T$, with $T < \infty$ and known.
-Learning methods are typically based on finite observational data trajectories, and causal assumptions about the data, of a sample of say $N$ patients.
-We remind that each trajectory $i=1,\dots, N$ has the form $(X_0, A_0, Y_1, \dots, X_T, A_T, Y_{T+1})$, with $X_0$ and $X_1,\dots,X_T$ the pre-treatment and evolving information, respectively, $A_0,\dots,A_T$ the assigned treatments, and $Y_1,\dots,Y_{T+1}$ the intermediate and final outcomes.
-The problem conforms to what is known as \textit{offline} RL in computer science.
-Throughout this section, we consider deterministic policies, which maps histories $\mathbf{h}$ directly into actions or decisions, i.e., $\mathbf{d}(\mathbf{h}) = \mathbf{a}$.
+Finite-horizon DTR problems are designed to identify optimal treatment policies $\boldsymbol{d}^* = \{d_t^*\}_{t = 0,\dots,T}$ over a fixed and known period of time $T < \infty$.
+Learning methods typically use \textit{offline} RL based on finite (experimental or observational) data trajectories of a sample of say $N$ patients, and causal assumptions about the data (see e.g.,~\cite{deliu_dynamic_2022}).
+Each patient trajectory has the form $(X_0, A_0, Y_1, \dots, X_T, A_T, Y_{T+1})$, with $X_0$ and $X_1,\dots,X_T$ the pretreatment and evolving information, respectively, $A_0,\dots,A_T$ the assigned treatments, and $Y_1,\dots,Y_{T+1}$ the intermediate outcomes.
+When a single distal (end-of-study) outcome $\overset{\infty}{Y}$ is considered, all intermediate quantities $\{Y_t\}_{t=1,\dots,T}$ are taken as $0$, and $Y_{T+1} = \overset{\infty}{Y}$, as discussed in Section~\ref{Sec: RLforAIs}.
+Note that, especially in observational settings, the decision points $t$ can exhibit greater variability and display less consistent patterns across subjects.
+In this case, the specific time points $t$ can substantially differ among different individuals, requiring an accurate definition of the admissible time intervals, therefore the $N$ data trajectories, when conducting a DTR analysis.